on this page

 1. What Is an Agent? — Conceptual primer and history of agents and agentic AI

-2. How to Build an Agent — Architecture patterns and implementation strategies
+2. How to Design an AI Agent — Architectures, protocols, and technical evaluation

 3. How to Govern an Agent — Oversight frameworks, escalation protocols, and compliance